 Take a hard look at yourself.
 What are your leadership strengths?
 Challenges?
 Take personality tests that analyze your natural tendencies and learned behaviors (hundreds of these types of assessments are available online).
 Then, ask employees and other managers to anonymously evaluate you using surveys you write or your company provides.

 Find the resources you need.
-You know how to the run the operation, but what are you lacking to become a true leader?
-What do you need to stick to your leadership resolution?
+You know how to the run the operation, but what are you lacking to become a strong leader?
+What do you need to stick to your business resolutions?
 Is your office so buried you can’t find the schedule?
-Do you struggle with one-on-one conversations or during presentations, training and workshops?
+Do you struggle with one-on-one conversations or during presentations, training, and workshops?
 Are you lost when it comes to forecasting costs?
 Pinpoint the specific areas where you need improvement – communication, organization, financial management, whatever – and seek out the training you need.

 Study the greats.
-John C. Maxwell, Tom Peters, Tony Robbins, Zig Ziglar, Stephen R. Covey, Dale Carnegie, Napoleon Hill and George Clason are some of the top leadership writers, lecturers and motivators in the United States.
-Their products – books, websites, YouTube channels, etc. etc.– are primarily designed as how-to books to help turn managers into leaders.
-Together with your own efforts, these greats can light a spark that will keep you burning all year long.
+John C. Maxwell, Tom Peters, Tony Robbins, Zig Ziglar, Stephen R. Covey, Dale Carnegie, Napoleon Hill and George Clason offer timeless leadership strategies through their books, lectures, websites, YouTube channels, and blogs.
+These resources are how-to guides to turn managers into leaders.
+Together with your own efforts, these greats can light a spark that will keep running until you achieve your leadership goals.

 Never miss an article.
 Subscribe to RTO’s Blog